 8. "There Ain't Nothin' Wrong With the Radio"

-It sounds like this truck is held together with chewing gum and rubber bands.
+It sounds like the narrator's truck is held together with chewing gum and rubber bands.
 But dang it, there ain't nothing wrong with its sound system!
 This fun song makes you want to drive around blaring the guitar work on "The Call of the Wild," followed by Tippin's cover of "I Can Help" and his drinking man's ballad "A Real Nice Problem to Have."

 7. "Working Man's Ph.D."